home > html editors > microsoft publisher

 Upload the file containing your form to your web server.
 This procedure will vary depending on whether you are using an external FTP client or Expression's built-in client.

-A demonstration form created using Microsoft Expression Web can be seen here.
+We've created an example form using Microsoft Expression Web can be seen here.